-The consolidated version of the Company's Articles of Incorporation may be consulted at the R.C.S. in Luxembourg.
-Any amendments thereto shall be notified by way of a notice of deposit in the Recueil Electronique des Sociétés et Associations

-("RESA"), as well as by any other means described below in the section entitled "Regular reports and publications".
+The consolidated version of the Articles of Incorporation of the Company may be consulted at the Luxembourg trade and companies register (Registre de Commerce et des Sociétés).
+Any amendments thereto shall be notified by way of a notice of deposit in the Recueil Electronique des Sociétés et Associations ("RESA"), as well as by any other means described below in the section entitled "Regular reports and publications".
 Amendments become legally binding following their approval by the general meeting of shareholders.